OffchainLabs/cargo-stylus/README.md

 See `--help` for all available flags and default values.

-## Deploying Stylus Programs
+## Deploying Stylus Contracts

 **cargo stylus deploy**

 Instruments a Rust project using Stylus and by outputting its brotli-compressed WASM code.
-Then, it submits **two transactions** by default: the first **deploys** the WASM program code to an address and the second triggers an **activation onchain**.
+Then, it submits **two transactions** by default: the first **deploys** the WASM contract code to an address and the second triggers an **activation onchain**.
 Developers can choose to split up the deploy and activate steps via this command as desired.

 ```
 Usage: cargo stylus deploy [OPTIONS]